Popover (GUI)

 Apple included popovers in their human interface guidelines.
-Popovers are in use in the web, Bootstrap has a component to create popovers, similar to those found in iOS.
+Popovers are in use on the web.
+Bootstrap has a component to create popovers, similar to those found in iOS.

 When hovering a link in Wikipedia, by default, there is a popup of page preview that is in a way popover: it includes a button and it has more content than in tooltip.